ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 ```bash
 au run --watch --node
 ```
-_The `CLI` installation is built with `SASS` as pre-processor.
+_Note: The `CLI` installation is built with `SASS` as pre-processor.
 To create and use any stylesheets, you will need to use the `scss` extension while calling them as `css` in your project (because they are transpiled when bundled, refer to [Aurelia CLI](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli) for further information).
 With the use of `SASS`, I was then able to try out the new [Bootstrap 4](http://v4-alpha.getbootstrap.com/)._

 ### Client (WebPack)